Home / Compare Pet Insurance / Compare accident-only pe…

 It’s a smart idea to compare accident-only pet insurance policies at least every 12 months, when your policy comes around for renewal.
 That way, you can see how your current policy compares against others on the market, including any new deals that may be available.

-Accident-only cover is considered the most basic level of pet insurance as it has fewer benefits and lower limits compared to other types of pet insurance.
+Accident-only cover is considered the most basic level of pet insurance as it has fewer benefits and lower limits compared with other types of pet insurance.
 For example, accident-only policies may not offer optional extras and may have a lower annual claim limit.
-So, if your pet is no stranger to danger and you think you might claim a few times a year, you may want to consider a pet insurance policy with higher coverage and limits, like accident and illness pet insurance.
+So, if your pet is at a higher risk of injury and you think you might claim a few times a year, you may want to consider a pet insurance policy with higher coverage and limits, such as accident and illness pet insurance.

-Most insurers define an accident − or accidental injury − as physical harm your pet suffers in an unexpected or unplanned event/incident.
-Claimable accidents for pet insurance are unrelated to any other causes or illness, including chronic and pre-existing conditions.
-Most insurance companies won’t cover injuries resulting from negligence or malicious intent.
+Insurers typically define an accident − or accidental injury − as physical harm caused by an unexpected or unplanned event/incident.
+Claimable accidents for pet insurance must generally be independent of any other causes or illness, including chronic and pre-existing conditions.

 An accident-only pet insurance policy can help cover specified accidental injuries, such as: